Deloitte-CA-CE/MLOps-Multi-cloud-Databricks/README.md

 ![](./doc/azure-images/media/image20.png){width="5.577823709536308in"
 height="3.0368153980752406in"}

-## About the Multi-cloud Databricks Accelerator:

-The Multi-cloud Databricks accelerator is created to quickly setup Databricks using Infrastructure as Code.
-It has been designed keeping in mind the industry best practices on security and scalability while also considering the ease of use of the solution.

-This document describes in detail all the steps necessary to setup Databricks on Google Cloud using Multi-cloud Databricks Accelerator.
+# Setup Databricks on Google Cloud using Multi-cloud Databricks Accelerator.

 The following image represents the use of Multi-cloud Databricks accelerator in an automated execution mode.